 Research tools:

 Participants were asked to respond to a questionnaire on destructive leadership regarding their current manager.
-Destructive leadership is measured using the Abusive Supervision Questionnaire (Tepper, 2000), which includes 15 items (Cronbach’s alpha: 0.85; in this study: 0.95).The items were prefaced with the statement: "My boss..".
-Respondents used a five-point response scale where: 1- "I cannot remember him/her ever using this behavior with me".
-2- "He/she very seldom uses this behavior with me".
-3- "He/she occasionally uses this behavior with me".
-4- "He/she uses this behavior moderately often with me".
-5- "He/she uses this behavior very often with me."
+Destructive leadership was measured using the Abusive Supervision Questionnaire (Tepper, 2000), which includes 15 items (Cronbach’s alpha: 0.85; in this study: 0.95).The items were prefaced with the statement: "My boss.."
+Responses were on a five-point response scale: 1- "I cannot remember him/her ever using this behavior with me"; 2- "He/she very seldom uses this behavior with me"; 3- "He/she occasionally uses this behavior with me"; 4- "He/she uses this behavior moderately often with me"; 5- "He/she uses this behavior very often with me."

 Results: